There are times when your chances of encountering a rattlesnake are much higher.

 - Make noise.
 If the snake starts to move toward you, stomp the ground loudly, once.
 Keep backing out of its path.
 Make sure you see where you’re stepping while keeping one eye on the snake.

 Please do not kill a rattlesnake.
 They are an essential part of the ecosystem and they came here long before we did!
+Not only that, in many states, it is illegal to kill a rattlesnake, depending on the species.

 Where Do Rattlesnakes Bite The Most?